GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Barbara P. Carter of Portola Valley died January 31 after a lengthy illness.
 She was 75.

-Mrs. Carter, who was born in New York City and raised in Western Massachusetts, married and moved to California in 1948.
+Mrs. Carter, who was born in New York City and raised in Western Massachusetts, marriage and moved to California in 1948.
 She lived with her family in several communities in the Bay Area, principally in Menlo Park and Portola Valley.

 She was employed for several years in the retail clothing business in Tiburon.
 On the Peninsula, she was a member of the Stanford Children's Convalescent Hospital Auxiliary and a "pink lady" for the Stanford Medical Center Auxiliary.